NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/U/Unholy.md

 **Bulk** 0; **Size** med
 **Usage** etched-onto-weapon-wo-unholy-rune

 An _unholy_ rune instills fiendish power into the etched weapon.
 Strikes made with it gain the unholy trait and deal an extra 1d4 spirit damage, or an extra 2d4 against a holy target.
-If you are holy, you are [[Conditions/Enfeebled|Enfeebled 2]] while carrying or wielding this weapon.
+If you are holy, you are [[Enfeebled|Enfeebled 2]] while carrying or wielding this weapon.

 **Activate—Unholy Bloodshed** `pf2:r` (concentrate)